SHINU4RATHOD/Medical-Chatbot-LLM-Pinecone-LangChain/README.md

 # End-to-end-Medical-Chatbot-Generative-AI
-# here is UI Of this application
+# Here is UI Of this application Looks Like
 ![Alt text](image.png)

 # Table of Contents